-If you won a trip and could travel anywhere in the world, where would you go?
-For Mike, a winner of our free tour contest last year, the choice was clear.
+If you could travel anywhere in the world, where would you go?
+For Mike, the choice was clear.
 France was calling to him and his wife Karen.
 Both experienced travelers, they’re drawn to any opportunity to explore big cities, wander through small towns, and enjoy the beauty of the countryside.
 But the real purpose of this trip was a personal one: to set foot on the beaches of Normandy, where Karen’s father fought during World War II.

 Seeing the best of France